-- 1. Identify the number of individuals hired who (i) came from Target Areas, or other areas of disproportionate impact as defined by the Commission; or (ii) have past drug convictions; - 2.
-Identify the amount of charitable donations the Company has made during the positive impact plan year, and to which organizations those donations went (documentation from said charities about whether or not they serve the Target Areas or other areas of disproportionate impact, or residents with previous drug convictions, will be available for inspection by the Commission upon request); and - 3.
+- 1. Identify the number of individuals hired who (i) came from Target Area or another area of disproportionate impact as defined by the Commission; (ii) have past drug convictions or have parents or spouses with past drug convictions; or (iii) are certified Economic Empowerment Recipients or Social Equity Program Participants; and - 2.
 Identify the number of educational events or informational sessions it holds and attendance at the same.

-The Company affirmatively states that it: (1) has confirmed that all of the abovementioned charities have (or will) accepted donations from the Company; (2) acknowledges and is aware, and will adhere to, the requirements set forth in 935 CMR 500.105(4), which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment; (3) any actions taken, or programs instituted, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws; and (4) the Company will be required to document progress or success of this plan, in its entirety, annually upon renewal of this provisional license.
+The Company affirmatively states that it: (1) acknowledges and is aware, and will adhere to, the requirements set forth in 935 CMR 500.105(4), which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment; (2) any actions taken, or programs instituted, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws; and (3) the Company will be required to document progress or success of this plan, in its entirety, annually upon renewal of its provisional license.